anapsix/dynamicinfradays/user/pages/2016-nyc-programme/default.md

 Joe will look at the problems posed by traditional packaging tools and language-specific formats in today's environment, and will talk about how containers and other modern approaches try to address these issues.
 He'll examine if and how these techniques fall short of a convincing solution, and will discuss some of the key remaining challenges.

+#### <a name="prometheus"></a>_Monitoring Kubernetes in Production with Prometheus_ <span style="font-size: smaller">- [Tobias Schmidt](#tobiass)</span>

+Kubernetes provides a powerful framework and great tooling to control hundreds of heterogenous workloads on thousands of machines.
+In a production environment, however the collection of metrics to automatically detect and act on issues in such a cluster is essential.
+Prometheus was created to meet such needs: highly dynamic scheduling, automatic service discovery, and reliable operations.

+Tobias will describe some of challenges of trying to monitor a Kubernetes installation "traditionally", and will outline the motivations for creating Prometheus.
+He'll briefly describe the Prometheus architecture and will explain how to run and configure Prometheus to scrape a Kubernetes cluster.

+Tobias will demonstrate common configurations to collect native Kubernetes metrics, and will show how to use Prometheus' service discovery to scrape application metrics from running pods.
+He'll then use this data to gain more insight into cluster components and present some example dashboards and alert definitions.

+Come and see how monitoring a complex Kubernetes systems can be easy and...perhaps even...fun!

 #### <a name="secrets"></a>_The Secure Introduction Problem: Getting Secrets Into Containers_ <span style="font-size: smaller">- [Jeff Mitchell](#jeffm)</span>

 Developing a usable approach to secret management in a container environment is a balancing act between functionality and attack surface.
 An understanding of security must be aligned with an understanding of practical workflows and capabilities and limitations of container technologies.